buildbot/buildbot/master/docs/manual/secretsmanagement.rst

 Use Docker to install Vault
 ```````````````````````````

-A Docker is avaliable to help users installing Vault.
+A Docker is available to help users installing Vault.
 Without argument the command launch a docker vault developer instance, easy to use and test the functions.
 The developer version is already initialized and unsealed.
 To launch a Vault server please refer to the VaultDocker_ documentation: